hashgraph/hedera-services/hedera-node/docs/exact-weight-tss.md

 string (CRS)** grounding the protocol; that is, preprocessing, key generation, hint generation, partial signing, partial verification, and signature aggregation.
-2. The `HistoryService`, which is unaware of its role in specifically TSS, and implements a more general function of proving via recursive SNARK that a set of node ids, weights, Schnorr keys; and an arbitrary binary string, were derived from the ledger id with each transition in the derivation having valid Schnorr signatures from nodes with at least 1/3 of the weight in the source roster.
+2. The `HistoryService`, which is unaware of its role in specifically TSS, and implements a more general function of proving via recursive SNARK that a set of node ids, weights, Schnorr keys; and some arbitrary metadata, were derived from the ledger id with each transition in the derivation having valid Schnorr signatures from nodes with at least 1/3 of the weight in the source roster.

-The node software combines these services to achieve TSS by setting the binary strings in the `HistoryService` proof for each roster to the concatenation of two items:
+The node software combines these services to achieve TSS by setting the metadata in the `HistoryService` proof for each roster to the concatenation of two items:
 1. The verification key computed by the `HintsService` for that roster.
-2. The minimum threshold weight that a verifier should accept for a signature by this verification key.
-(This will be 1/3 of the total weight in the roster, which is _not_ necessarily 1/3 of 50B HBAR---unless all HBAR were, in fact, staked to nodes in the roster).
+2. The minimum threshold weight that a verifier should accept for a signature by this verification key; in particular, 1/3 of the total weight in the roster, which is _not_ necessarily 1/3 of 50B HBAR---unless all HBAR were staked to nodes in the roster.

+(Note the full message that nodes sign with their Schnorr keys in each `HistoryService` proof is the concatenation of the above metadata with the hash of a canonical serialization of the list of `(node id, weight, Schnorr key)` triples defining the next roster.)

 Despite their separate responsibilities, both the `HintsService` and `HistoryService` share a high-level design that we call the `RosterCompanionService`.
 This abstraction is a service whose goal is to derive some **primary state** for